Francisco de Orellana: Expedition

 On 11 May 1545, he left Spain with four ships, supplies to build two riverboats, perhaps 300 men, at least 24 horses, and his young wife.
-Before leaving land, he looted a farm for cattle, pigs, and chickens, which he salted.
+Before leaving land, he obtained from a farm some cattle, pigs, and chickens, which he salted.
 In the open sea, he waylaid a caravel and looted its supplies.
 At the end of May, he reached Tenerife and spent three months there putting his ships in order.
 He then sailed to the Cape Verde Islands where an epidemic killed 98 of his men and 50 or 60 deserted.
 With this loss, he abandoned one of his ships after salvaging what he could.
 He left about the middle of November.
 The crossing was difficult, and one of his ships became separated and was never seen again.
 With it went 77 men, 11 horses, and supplies to build one riverboat.
 He lost several anchors and had to replace them with cannons.

 He reached the Brazil coast, sailed a hundred leagues until he found fresh water in the sea, which he assumed came from the Amazon.
 He landed on 20 December 1545 with two ships, 11 thin horses, and perhaps 100 men.
 Since the natives were friendly and there was plenty of food, his men suggested that they stop and rest and build the riverboat.
 Orellana overruled them and set off to find the main branch of the Amazon five days later.
 After sailing more than 300 miles he made camp and started building the riverboat.
 This took from January to March.
 They were forced to cannibalize the smaller of the two ships.
 The natives were hostile, there was little food in the area, and they had to eat all their dogs and horses.
 Fifty-seven men died.